tommymcglynn/remote-vehicle-operation/README.md

 Remotely operate a vehicle.
 Currently designed to operate a Raspberry Pi equiped vehicle.

 ## Vehicle Node
 Accepts car controller commands, translates commands into vehicle control and responds with vehicle state information.
+Also sends video data to the target specified by controller command.

 ### Deploy Vehicle Node
 Use a gradle task to compile and deploy the vehicle application.
 The vehicle server will be restarted.